Alumni Laboratory

 Camilla Murrell

-Camilla Murrell, also known as Cam, is a member of the Alumni Lab and a firm believer in doing the internal work to address generational trauma and breaking the cycle of dysfunction.
-She journals daily and recognizes the power of reflection.
-Nurturing the child within has been a pivotal pillar in Camilla’s healing journey.
-She served 12.5 years of a Life Sentence and has recently graduated with her Master’s in Social Work.
+Camilla Murrell, also known as Cam, is a proud member of the Alumni Lab and a firm believer in the importance of doing the internal work to address generational trauma and break the cycle of dysfunction.
+A dedicated journaler, Cam recognizes the power of self-reflection, and nurturing her inner child has been a pivotal pillar in her healing journey.

 Richard Richard